WestDRI/wgpages/content/julia1/julia-07-distributed1.md

 @everywhere @btime slow(Int64(1e8), 9)   # runs on 3 (control + 2 workers) cores simultaneously
 ```

 Here we are being silly: this code is serial, so each core performs the same calculation ...
-I see the following times
+I see the
-printed on my screen: 3.220 s, 2.927 s, 3.211 s—each is from a separate process running the code in a serial fashion.
+following times printed on my screen: 3.220s, 2.927s, 3.211s -- each is from a separate process running the
+code in a serial fashion.

 <!-- When I try to run this code on my laptop (2 CPU cores), and I switch to timing with `@time` (resulting in only one run -->
 <!-- per process): -->